khadas/khadas_docs/linux/source/vim1/32bitLibrary.md

 title: 32-bit Library
 ---

-## This library is for executing 32-bit code within a 64-bit environment
+This library is for executing 32-bit code within a 64-bit environment.

+## Test Code

 1. Sample code.